 Tampa Bay Rowdies

 Las Vegas Lights FC (2018)

 Nashville SC (2018)

-The top eight teams from both the Eastern Conference and Western Conference will advance to the 2017 USL Playoffs, with four weeks of postseason action set to crown the league’s next champion.
-The fixed-seed format concludes with the USL Cup Final, which is held at the venue of the conference champion with the best regular season record.
+In 2017, the top eight teams from both the Eastern Conference and Western Conference advanced to the 2017 USL Playoffs, as four weeks of postseason action decided the league’s next champion.
+The fixed-seed format concluded with the USL Cup Final, which was held at the home of the conference champion with the best regular season record.

-Since the start of the 2015 season, the USL has more than doubled in size going from 14 teams to 24 in 2015 and 30 in 2017, giving the league a combined MSA reach of 75 million people, 25% of America’s television households.
+Since the start of the 2015 season, the USL has more than doubled in size going from 14 teams to 24 in 2015 and 30 in 2017, giving the league a combined MSA reach of 75 million people, 25 percent of America’s television households.